By Emily Chapman Richards

 Surely, no one person could do this work alone or without the encouragement and support of a wider community.
 This is why Show Hope’s Pre+Post Adoption Support exists.
 We understand—as many of you do—that the adoption journey doesn’t end the day a child is welcomed home.
 Because of the difficult beginnings many of our children have experienced, we must work diligently to help them reimagine home and experience belonging and connection.

-One way in which we do that is through our Hope for the Journey Conference (previously the Empowered to Connect Conference), a simulcast event that is specifically designed to help equip adoptive parents, ministry leaders, foster parents, and care professionals.
+One way in which we do that is through our Hope for the Journey Conference (previously the Empowered to Connect Conference), a broadcast event that is specifically designed to help equip parents and caregivers.

 And, so, while TBRI may be perceived as clinical in nature as it involves the complexities of science, at Show Hope, we believe that at its core, TBRI is an expression of the gospel of Jesus Christ.
 In “Created to Connect: A Christian’s Guide to The Connected Child,” Dr. Karyn Purvis, with Michael and Amy Monroe, wrote, “The longing of the human heart is to connect and belong.
 We long to connect with our Creator, in whose image we have been made, and by God’s grace such a connection is possible.
 As relational beings we also have a deep need and desire to connect with those around us.
 One of the most important and meaningful human conditions is undoubtedly between a parent and child.”